jcgutier/notes/content/posts/amazon-web-services/aws-certified-developer.md

 Trust policy - Trust policies define which principal entities (accounts, users, roles, and federated users) can assume the role.
 An IAM role is both an identity and a resource that supports resource-based policies.
 For this reason, you must attach both a trust policy and an identity-based policy to an IAM role.
 The IAM service supports only one type of resource-based policy called a role trust policy, which is attached to an IAM role.

+IAM is used as a certificate manager only when you must support HTTPS connections in a Region that is not supported by ACM.
+IAM securely encrypts your private keys and stores the encrypted version in IAM SSL certificate storage.
+IAM supports deploying server certificates in all Regions, but you must obtain your certificate from an external provider for use with AWS.
+You cannot upload an ACM certificate to IAM.
+Additionally, you cannot manage your certificates from the IAM Console.

 ### IAM Access Analyzer

 AWS IAM Access Analyzer helps you identify the resources in your organization and accounts, such as Amazon S3 buckets or IAM roles, that are shared with an external entity.
 This lets you identify unintended access to your resources and data, which is a security risk.